htylim/Ernesto/README.md

 - **Article Summarization**

   - One-click article summarization
-  - Right-click any article link to summarize without opening
   - Clean popup display of summaries
   - Summarization is done using OpenAI's Responses API (asking the API plainly "summarize this article")